Cross Addiction

 Psychology

-If you have a dual diagnosis like bipolar disorder, depression, or anxiety, leaving it untreated can lead you to begin using a different substance to numb the pain and difficult emotions.
+If you have a dual diagnosis like bipolar disorder, depression, or anxiety, leaving it untreated can lead to you replacing one addiction with another to numb the pain and difficult emotions.

 Habit